chef-boneyard/chef-web-docs-2016/includes_server_monitor/includes_server_monitor_application_erlang.rst

 .. warning:: Connecting to the |erlang| processes should only be done when directed by |company_name| support services.

-To connect to the |service authz| service, use the following command:
+To connect to the |service bifrost| service, use the following command:

 .. code-block:: bash

-   $ erl -setcookie authz -name me@127.0.0.1 -remsh authz@127.0.0.1
+   $ erl -setcookie oc_bifrost -name me@127.0.0.1 -remsh oc_bifrost@127.0.0.1

 To connect to the |service erchef| service, use the following command: